Derpitron/music/readme.md

 **Credits**:

-- Nicolas Dubé, the original music composer for Asphalt 6: Adrenaline.
+- Martin Courcy, the original music composer for Asphalt 6: Adrenaline.
 - Gameloft, for creating the Asphalt 6: Adrenaline mobile and Java games.
 - [Gabriel Luna](https://www.youtube.com/@kitsune329), for making great remixes, and inspiring me.
 - [The Retro Asphalt Community](https://discord.gg/vH6Hu6t6EV), ever tireless in their quest to archive and document all the old mobile games of your childhood.
 Give them some support!